Kilowatt-hour: Watt-hour multiples

-All the SI prefixes are commonly applied to the watt-hour: a kilowatt-hour is 1,000 Wh (kWh); a megawatt-hour is 1 million Wh (MWh); a milliwatt-hour is 1/1,000 Wh (mWh) and so on.
+SI prefixes are commonly applied to the watt-hour: a kilowatt-hour (kWh) is 1,000 Wh; a megawatt-hour (MWh) is 1 million Wh and so on.

 The kilowatt-hour is commonly used by electrical energy providers for purposes of billing, since the monthly energy consumption of a typical residential customer ranges from a few hundred to a few thousand kilowatt-hours.
 Megawatt-hours (MWh), gigawatt-hours (GWh), and terawatt-hours (TWh) are often used for metering larger amounts of electrical energy to industrial customers and in power generation.
 The terawatt-hour and petawatt-hour (PWh) units are large enough to conveniently express the annual electricity generation for whole countries and the world energy consumption.

 Distinction between kWh (energy) and kW (power)

-Sometimes there is confusion between the kilowatt and the kilowatt-hour (not kilowatt per hour, as sometimes misused).
+A kilowatt is a unit of power (rate of flow of energy per unit of time).
+A kilowatt-hour is a unit of energy.
+Kilowatt per hour would be a rate of change of power flow with time.

 Work is the amount of energy transferred to a system; power is the rate of delivery of energy.

 Energy is measured in joules, or watt-seconds.
 Power is measured in watts, or joules per second.

 For example, a battery stores energy.
 When the battery delivers its energy, it does so at a certain power, that is, the rate of delivery of the energy.
 The higher the power, the quicker the battery's stored energy is delivered.
 A higher power output will cause the battery's stored energy to be depleted in a shorter time period.